 When planning a travel itinerary around wine, it makes sense to start close to the region’s epicenter and move outwards.
 In this case, that means flying in and out of Portland.
 Visitors can easily land at midday and be at their first winery within an hour.

-For trips spanning three days or less, it’s best to stay within the Willamette Valley.
+It’s best to stay within the Willamette Valley for trips spanning three days or less.
 Begin in the far north and venture throughout one of the area’s newest designated AVAs, Tualatin Hills.
-It’s less than an hour drive west of Portland and currently home to 10 wineries, including David Hill Vineyards & Winery, third-generation farmers.
+It’s less than an hour’s drive west of Portland and currently home to 10 wineries, including David Hill Vineyards & Winery, third-generation farmers.

 Moving south (and still less than an hour’s drive from Portland), add the Chehalem Mountains AVA to your itinerary.
 You can visit one of Oregon’s pioneering wineries, Ponzi Vineyards, founded in 1970.
 You’ll find well-known and internationally acclaimed wineries such as Domaine Drouhin and Sokol Blosser in the nearby Dundee Hills AVA.

-Of course, a trip would not be complete without a visit to the place that started it all.
+Of course, a trip would only be complete with a visit to the place that started it all.
 While their tasting room is currently closed, you can still visit The Eyrie Vineyards in McMinnville and shop in their boutique.
-In the vineyard, second-generation winemaker Jason Lett tends to the same grapes that his father planted nearly 60 years ago.
+Second-generation winemaker Jason Lett tends to the same grapes his father planted nearly 60 years ago.

 Wineries to Visit Outside of the Willamette Valley